Coding Practices

 , good:Shape

-) - But important details should be kept (e.g. okay:
+) - But essential details should be kept (e.g., okay:

 child_height